hdtrinh/hdtrinh.github.io/_pages/about.md

 Hi, I’m Hoang Duy!

-I'm an Assistant Researcher at the Mobile Network Department of the *Centre Tecnològic de Telecomunicacions de Catalunya* (**CTTC**).
+I'm an Ph.D.
+Research Assistant at the Mobile Network Department of the *Centre Tecnològic de Telecomunicacions de Catalunya* ([CTTC](https://www.cttc.es)).
 I received the B.Sc. degree in **Information Engineering** and the M.Sc. in **Telecommunication Engineering** from the *University of Padova*, Italy, in 2013 and 2015, respectively.

-Currently, I'm pursuing a Ph.D. at the department of **Network Engineering** of *Polytechnical University of Catalonia* (UPC), Spain.
+In June 2020, I've received a Ph.
+D. in **Network Engineering**, graduating with honours from the *Polytechnical University of Catalonia* ((UPC](https://www.upc.edu/en)), Spain.

 Since September 2016, I'm working as European Commission's Marie Skłodowska-Curie fellow in the **EU H2020 MSCA SCAVENGE** (Sustainable Cellular Networks Harvesting Ambient Energy) project.

-My current research interests are in the area of *Big Data, Machine Learning for Mobile Network, Wireless Communications and 5G.*
+My current research interests are in the area of *machine learning applied to mobile networks, user-traffic forecasting, anomaly detection and 5G.*

-Here you can download my [CV](https://hdtrinh.github.io/files/hdtrinh_cv_jun_2020.pdf).